11 of the most famous ransomware examples

 Chances are you might have one of these programs on your computer as you read this.
 If you don’t, an encounter probably isn’t far off.

-In this article, we’ll delve into the world of PUPs, explore the potentially unwanted programs list, how they can affect your system, signs to look for if your computer is affected, and most importantly, how to effectively
+In this article, we’ll delve into the world of PUPs, explore the potentially unwanted programs list, how they can affect your system, signs to look for if you could be a victim of hacking, and most importantly, how to effectively

 remove them.